-Harbour community outreach available in County Durham, Hartlepool, Middlesbrough, North Tyneside and Stockton on Tees
+Harbour community outreach available in County Durham, Darlington, Redcar and Cleveland, Hartlepool, Stockton, Northumberland and North Tyneside

 Many people want to access some advice and support but don’t necessarily need accommodation as well and they can access our community service, sometimes known as outreach.